klandell/load-balance/README.md

 # load-balance
-A simple bootstrapping project to configure NGINX, node.js, and socket.io.
+A simple proof of concept project for configuring NGINX, node.js, and socket.io.